BY571/udacity-traffic-sign-classifier/README.md

 | Speed limit (30km/h)	| Speed limit (30km/h)       (1)  				|
 | Slippery road     	| Slippery road              (23)  				|

 The model was able to correctly guess 6 of the 6 traffic signs, which gives an accuracy of 100%.
+Hence the model was able to satisfy our prediction to classify all images correctly.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.